amidstdebug/Deep-Learning-Trading-Model/README.md

 ## Licence

-This project is licensed under a standard MIT License - please refer to the `LICENCE` file for further details.
+This project is licensed under the CC BY-NC 4.0 License - consult the `LICENCE` file for further details.

 ## Acknowledgements